Why Picking The Lowest Mortgage Rate Isn’t Always Better

 You may feel as if you’re saving money by opting for a lower mortgage, but that can potentially leave you with a less than desirable property.
-You could be limiting yourself from certain components in a home that are important to you.
-There’s also the possibility of fees, terms and restrictions that may end up costing you more financially than you bargained for.
+You could be limiting yourself from certain components in a home that is important to you.
+There’s also the possibility of fees, terms, and restrictions that may end up costing you more financially than you bargained for.

 Here’s what to consider when shopping for a mortgage before you choose the lowest rate:

-If you’re a first time homeowner, banks can hit you with high mortgage penalties.
+If you’re a first-time homeowner, banks can hit you with high mortgage penalties.
 In Canada, about 70% of people that chose a fixed five-year rate mortgage changed their mortgage before the end of the period.
-Variable rates may not be the cheapest at first, but may be the cheapest later on from less interest costs.
+Variable rates may not be the cheapest at first but maybe the cheapest later on from fewer interest costs.

 Closed mortgages are more likely to come with lower mortgage rates than an open mortgage.
 Why does that matter?
 Because closed mortgages have limitations on how much you’re able to repay during the mortgage period.
 Open mortgages, however, allow you to pay the outstanding balance throughout your mortgage period without the impact of penalties.